guogenglin/SsuisChara/README.md

   --min_gene_cov          Minimum percentage coverage to consider a single gene complete. [default: 80.0%] --min_gene_id           Minimum percentage identity to consider a single gene complete. [default: 70.0%] --vf_screen_mode        The virulence factor screen mode, two modes, "concise" and "full" were provided. "concise" was set as default
-  --no_heat_map           Suppress output of heatmap file -v, --version           Show version number and exit
+  --heat_map              Generate a heatmap file to visualize the prevalence of VFs -v, --version           Show version number and exit
 ```
 # Quick usage